Are you a stay-at-home mom interested in working from home?

-They are true mompreneurs juggling babies, preschoolers, business and purpose.
+She is a true mompreneur juggling babies, preschoolers, business, and purpose.
 I recently found this site and can’t get enough of it.

-There’s posts to help you with landing pages, design elements, and great tips to helping mompreneurs get sh*t done!
+There are posts to help you with landing pages, design elements, and great tips for helping mompreneurs get sh*t done!

 My favorite so far is surprising productivity hacks for work at home moms.
-I’m all about working smarter, not harder.
+I’m all for working smarter, not harder.

 13. Practical Mommy